Wiring Connections When Replacing an Oven

 Oven Circuit Wiring

-- The wire from the wall is white,black, bare copper.
+- I’m replacing a wall oven and microwave in a house built in 1979.
+The wire from the wall is white,black, bare copper.

 - The wire from the new appliance is white,black,red, and bare copper.

 - The diagram in the manual shows the black wires connected, the red wires connected and the two whites and the ground wire from the appliance connected under the screw connecting the junction box to the wall.

 - My question is whether I am connecting the bare copper wire from the wall to the red wire of the appliance as it would seem from the diagram.

 This electrical wiring question came from: Stephen of Spring, Texas.

 Additional Comments: Fairly easy to navigate with tons of information.

 Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrician.

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.